 Please see our Manuscript Transfer FAQ for more information about this service.

-npj Systems Biology and Applications is part of the npj Series: open access community journals from Nature Portfolio publishing high-quality research, reviews and commentary across the life, health, physical, applied and environmental sciences.
+npj Breast Cancer is part of the npj Series: open access community journals from Nature Portfolio publishing high-quality research, reviews and commentary across the life, health, physical, applied and environmental sciences.
 Research papers published by the journals represent important advances bringing new insight to a specialized area of research.

-The journals operate under a collaborative editorial model, with active researchers engaged as manuscript-handling Editors, supported by in-house, PhD-trained Nature Portfolio managing Editors.
+The journals operate under a collaborative editorial model, with active researchers engaged as manuscript-handling Editors, supported by professional Nature Portfolio Editors.
 For more information about the npj Series and a list of journals, see https://www.nature.com/nature-portfolio/about/npj-series.

 Manuscripts should be submitted via the online submission system: Submit manuscript.
-The corresponding author should indicate whether the work described in the manuscript has been discussed with a specific Editor at npj Systems Biology and Applications before submission.
+The corresponding author should indicate whether the work described in the manuscript has been discussed with a specific Editor at npj Breast Cancer before submission.
 Copies of any papers containing related work that are under consideration or in-press at other journals should be included with the submission as additional supplementary information.

 Manuscripts submitted to the npj Series journals do not need to adhere to our formatting requirements at the point of initial submission; formatting requirements only apply at the time of acceptance.